-- The Happily Ever After Pre-Party and the Treats & Seats parties both start with desserts in the Tomorrowland Terrace restaurant before the fireworks.
+- The Happily Ever After Pre-Party and the Seats and Sweets parties both start with desserts in the Tomorrowland Terrace restaurant before the fireworks.

 - Seats and Sweets is the only one where you view the fireworks from a chair (the other 2 you stand).

 - The Happily Ever After Post Party begins with the fireworks viewing and then moves to Tomorrowland Terrace to enjoy desserts after Happily Ever After is over.

 When it comes time for fireworks, each option gives you a slightly different experience.
 Prices vary slightly depending upon date, but we’ve provided the range you can expect below: